Clifton893/Clifton893/README.md

 I'm still in the transition phase of my career change, and COVID-19 destroying the economy didn't help me any.
 But chefs are scrappy, and I **will** succeed. 👍

-### What I'm Doing Now 🌱
-- Learning React.js
-- Resetting my financial stability after a 3-month layoff
+🔭 **I’m currently working on** a personal/portfolio website, [my blog](https://medium.com/sushi-chef-stories)'s next article, and recovering from a 3-month unemployment period.

+🌱 **I’m currently learning** React.js

 👯 **I’m looking to collaborate on:** Documentation, research, and visual design.

 🤔 **I’m looking for help with:** UI programming, and breaking in as a junior designer.

-💬 **Ask me about:** Japanese design principles, typography, and content writing.
+💬 **Ask me about:** Japanese design/arts/history/film, typography, and content writing.

 ### Let's Connect 📫
 - [Medium](https://medium.com/@Clifton893)